lodrantl/odd-decomposition/README.md

 a polnomyial algorithm to check if such a decomposition exists.

 #### Layout:
-* decomposition
+* decomposition/
     * decomposition.py - main decomposition algorithm, patches nx.Graph
     * misc.py - misc functions used in other scripts
     * small_graphs.py - analysis of small graphs
-* vendor
+    * vendor/
         * fieldmath.py - Gauss-Jordan elimination over any field
-* report - LaTex report of this project
+* report/ - LaTex report of this project
 * requirements.txt - required Python 3 libraries

 #### Usage: